LSilvestreD3v/LSilvestreD3v/README.md

 - 👋 Hi, I’m @LSilvestreD3v
-- 👀 I’m interested in Full Stack
+- 👀 I’m interested in JavaScript, TypeScript, React.
-- 🌱 I’m currently learning Front End
+- 🌱 I’m currently learning Front End- JavaScript
 - 💞️ I’m looking to collaborate on Front-End, Javascript and React
-- 📫 How to reach me ( silvestreprog@gmail )
+- 📫 How to reach me ( silvestre.prog@gmail )

 <!---
 LSilvestreD3v/LSilvestreD3v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.